reidstidolph/128t-wireguard/README.md

 ```

 #### `init` script explanation
 You **DO NOT** need to run these commands, as they are handled by the `init` script.
-However for the sake of explaining what the script is doing, the following steps through what the script is doing as if you were to do it manually.
+However for the sake of explanation, the following demonstrates what the script is doing as if you were to do it manually.
 ```
 # create the namespace
 sudo ip netns add wireguard